FlavScents AInsights Entry for Delta-Decalactone (CAS: 705-86-2)

 3. Natural Occurrence & Formation

-Delta-decalactone naturally occurs in various fruits, including peaches, apricots, and strawberries.
-It is formed through the enzymatic degradation of fatty acids, a process that can occur during the ripening of fruits or through fermentation.
-Its presence in natural sources allows it to be designated as a "natural flavor" in certain regulatory contexts, depending on the extraction and processing methods used.
+Delta-decalactone occurs naturally in various fruits, including peaches, apricots, and strawberries.
+It is formed through the enzymatic degradation of fatty acids, a process that can occur during the ripening of fruits.
+This compound is often used in products labeled as "natural flavor" due to its presence in nature and its method of formation, which aligns with natural flavor designation criteria.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs